wp-media/wp-rocket-helpers/static-files/wp-rocket-static-no-opt-css-mobile/README.md

-# WP Rocket | No Optimized CSS Delivery on Desktop
+# WP Rocket | No Optimized CSS Delivery on Mobile

-Disables optimized CSS delivery for desktop devices.
+Disables optimized CSS delivery for mobile devices.

-This plugin disables _Optimize CSS delivery_ programmatically just for desktop devices.
+This plugin disables _Optimize CSS delivery_ programmatically just for mobile devices.

 To be used with:
-* any setup where you want to deactivate the Optimize CSS Delivery option for desktop devices, while mantaining the optimization for mobile devices
+* any setup where _Mobile Cache_ and _Separate cache files for mobile devices_ are enabled

 Last tested with:
-* WP Rocket 3.8
+* WP Rocket 3.6
-* WordPress 5.7
+* WordPress 5.4.x